-An incident occurred while decontaminating a pail containing hazardous waste.
-An operator was neutralizing a small quantity of process waste which had been drained into a pail during a maintenance operation.
+A n incident occurred during the decontamination of a pail containing hazardous waste.
+An operator was neutralizing a small quantity of process waste that had been drained into a pail during a maintenance operation.
 It contained small amounts of metallic sodium, a material that reacts violently with water.
-The procedure was to add dry methanol to the waste in the pail, warm it, and allow it to react for 6-7 hours.
-The operator followed the procedure and, after the reaction period he poured the liquid waste from the pail.
-He was preparing to flush the pail when more material from the pail spilled, contacted water from rainfall, and set off an exothermic reaction that injured the operator.
+The procedure was to add dry methanol to the waste in the pail, warm it, and allow it to react for 6-7 h.
+The operator followed the procedure and, after the reaction period, poured the liquid waste from the pail.
+He was preparing to flush the pail when more material from the pail spilled and contacted water from a recent rain, setting off an exothermic reaction that injured him.

-The pictures show pails, drums, and other small containers of hazardous waste, stored prior to disposal.
+The pictures show pails, drums and other small containers of hazardous waste stored prior to disposal.
 It is important to remember that there can be serious hazards, even for hazardous materials and wastes stored in relatively small quantities.
-In particular, small containers can be very hazardous for people working near the materials - perhaps adding additional waste to the containers or conducting some kind of neutralization, decontamination, or other chemical operations.
-It is also important to consider the storage conditions for hazardous waste - for example, are there hazards from high temperature (polymerization, decomposition) or low temperature (freezing)?
+In particular, small containers can be very hazardous for people working near the materials - perhaps adding more waste to the containers or conducting some kind of neutralization, decontamination or other chemical operations.
+It is also important to consider the storage conditions for hazardous waste - for example, if there are hazards due to high temperatures (polymerization, decomposition) or low temperatures (freezing).